Stereo-Boy/chi2_minimization_package/README.md

                    ------------------------------------
                    sqrt(eps+ ymodel.*(1 - ymodel)./n)

-with n being the number of data to calculate each point in y.
+with n being the number of data used to calculate each point in y.
 So n is crucial.
 It only works if y and ymodel varies between 0 and 1 and it makes more sense when they are probabilities.

 ## Usage
 ### Define your fitting function
-You will need to write two functions and store them in the fitting_functions folder:
-* the fitting function, used for plotting functionality
-* fun, the corresponding chi2 function, whose name ends up with _chi2, used to calculate errors

-fun needs to be of the form: prob = your_fitting_function_chi2(x, varying_p, fixed_p) with the different parameter values of the varying ones being in varying_p(1),  varying_p(2)..., and the values of the fixed parameters being in fixed_p(1)...Error is calculated automatically through errorfun so that fun should NOT calculate error.
-Finally, if an xx is provided to the main call (see below), fun should be able to calculate the ymodel (prob) for xx when we provide an y input.
+You will need to write the fitting function fun with which you want to fit the data and store it in the fitting_functions folder. fun needs to be of the form: ymodel = your_fitting_function_chi2(x, varying_p) with the different parameter values of the varying ones being in varying_p(1),  varying_p(2)...Error is calculated automatically through err_fun so that fun should NOT calculate error.

 Only the following functions are currently provided:
 * logistic